-(photo above – Lela Sankeralli, Captain Martin Espinoza and the crew of the MV Adventure)
+(photo above – Lela Sankeralli and the crew)

 For the past 35 years, Lela Sankeralli and Sharon Neeves have built the non profit, Panterra Educational and Cultural Training Society, to what it is today.
 In 2021, Panterra Educational and Cultural Training Society (Canada) expanded it’s family into Panterra Adventure Travel Vacations Ltd. (Canada), formerly known as Panterra Eco Expeditions, and Panterra Geo Expediciones (Mexico).
 A new board of directors was formed and “Our Team” expanded to a unique group of dedicated people with an amazing diversity of experience to propel Panterra into the next generation.